Community Bunkhouse Build

 Plastering Phase

-Stage 1 19th—21st Aug using lime externally we will apply the first coat (stipple coat which is a watered down Lime plaster slurry.
+Stage 1 using lime externally we applied the first coat (stipple coat which is a watered down Lime plaster slurry.
 And scratch coat which is a mix of lime plaster, clay earth dug from site and straw) to the walls.

-Stage 4 30th—3rd Oct using the same clay and sand but no straw this time, we will complete the last layer of plastering with a super smooth finish coat.
+Stage 4 using the same clay and sand but no straw this time, we completed the last layer of plastering with a super smooth finish coat.

-We ask everyone to chip in for the running costs of each of these volunteer weeks for things like food, insurance, water and gas, and all the invisible costs.
-We suggest £15 per day but whatever you can afford is appreciated.
+Most aspects of the build were carried out as volunteer opportunities, where we asked everyone to chip in for the running costs of each of these volunteer weeks for things like paying instructors, food, insurance, water and gas, and all the invisible costs.
+We suggested £15 per day but these were open to anyone who could contribute whatever they could afford.
+A few stages were carried out as paid courses, reflecting a higher level of instruction.

-The plastering phase will be led by Rosie Fieldhouse
+The plastering phase was be led by Rosie Fieldhouse

-The roof, windows & doors construction will be led by Han
+The roof, windows & doors construction was led by Han

-Han will be leading the final stages of the green roof build, which will include plenty of practical tasks like earth moving and reconstructing the wooden scaffolding to support the plastering work.
+Han led the final stages of the green roof build, which included plenty of practical tasks like earth moving and reconstructing the wooden scaffolding to support the plastering work.
 With over 35 years of experience in building, Han brings not only deep expertise but also a genuine passion for teaching and empowering others, especially when it comes to using power tools confidently.
 They are especially committed to creating an inclusive environment and are keen to work with people who may have previously felt excluded or marginalised within the construction world.